 A student-adapted or student-designed scientific investigation is undertaken in Area of Study 3.
-The investigation involves the generation of primary data and is related to the production of gases, acid-base or redox reactions, or the analysis of substances in water.
-It draws on the key science skills and key knowledge from Unit 2 Area of Study 1 and/or Area of Study 2.
+The research involves the generation of primary data and is related to the production of gases, acid-base or redox reactions, or the analysis of substances in water.
+It draws on the fundamental science skills and critical knowledge from Unit 2 Area of Study 1 and Area of Study 2.